itrust-consulting/ADTop/CONTRIBUTING.md

 Contributing from interested people are always welcome!

-We highly encourage users to make fork from the repository and submit PR when changes are confirmed.
+We highly encourage users to make fork from the repository and submit pull request (PR) when changes are confirmed.
-Kindly note, that when submitting PR the commits are named correctly with brief description of its purpose mentioned in the PR.
+Kindly note, that when submitting PR, the commits are named correctly with brief description of their purpose.

-You are also encouraged to open an issue related to general issues, suggestions and improvements.
+We also encourage you to open an issue for any general issue, suggestion, or improvement.